 It would be too simplistic to argue that people resist all change, regardless of its form.
 In fact, people tend to be more welcoming of change that is favorable to them on a personal level (such as giving them more power over others, or change that improves quality of life such as bigger and nicer offices).
 Research also shows that commitment to change is highest when proposed changes affect the work unit with a low impact on how individual jobs are performed.

 Prevalence of Change

 Any change effort should be considered within the context of all the other changes that are introduced in a company.
 Does the company have a history of making short-lived changes?
-If the company structure went from functional to product-based to geographic to matrix within the past five years and the top management is in the process of going back to a functional structure again, a certain level of resistance is to be expected because employees are likely to be fatigued as a result of the constant changes.
+If the company structure went from functional to product-based to geographic to matrix within the past 5 years, and the top management is in the process of going back to a functional structure again, a certain level of resistance is to be expected because people are likely to be fatigued as a result of the constant changes.
 Moreover, the lack of a history of successful changes may cause people to feel skeptical toward the newly planned changes.
 Therefore, considering the history of changes in the company is important to understanding why people resist.
-Another question is, how big is the planned change?
-If the company is considering a simple switch to a new computer program, such as introducing Microsoft Access for database management, the change may not be as extensive or stressful compared with a switch to an enterprise resource planning (ERP) system such as SAP or PeopleSoft, which require a significant time commitment and can fundamentally affect how business is conducted.
+Also, how big is the planned change?
+If the company is considering a simple switch to a new computer program, such as introducing Microsoft Access for database management, the change may not be as extensive or stressful compared to a switch to an enterprise resource planning (ERP) system such as SAP or PeopleSoft, which require a significant time commitment and can fundamentally affect how business is conducted.

 Perceived Loss of Power